-Variance arising from increasing operator decision making.
-As anticipated, evacuated length $(L_e)$ and depositional length $(L_d)$ yielded more disparate results (44 and 36% RMMV, respectively: Table 2).
-This is attributed to the fact that the operator needs to make an interpretative judgement based on the analysis of bathymetry data as to where evacuation ends and deposition starts.
-This subjectivity could be reduced by integrating supplementary datasets such as sub-bottom profiles; however, in situations where further data are not available, it is important that the potential error is made clear in any metadata accompanying these measurements.
+4.1.1 Variance arising from increasing operator decision-making

+As anticipated, evacuated length ( $L_e$ ) and depositional length ( $L_d$ ) yielded more disparate results (44% and 36% RMMV, respectively; Table 2).
+This is attributed to the fact that the operator needs to make an interpretative judgement based on analysis of bathymetry data as to where evacuation ends and deposition starts.
+This subjectivity could be reduced by integrating supplementary datasets such as sub-bottom profiles; however, in situations where further data are not available it is important that the potential error is made clear in any metadata accompanying these measurements.

-Measurements of scar width ( $W_s$ ) and deposit width ( $W_d$ ) provided RMMV of 29 and 45%, respectively (Table 2).
-An even wider spread of values (57% RMMV) was determined for scar perimeter length ( $L_s$ ).
-The variance in these parameters is attributed to the fact that these measurements are based on a higher degree of operator decision mapping, which introduces a large degree of subjectivity to the analysis.
-We suggest a spline should be fitted to the measured perimeter length to ensure consistency in measurement to account for different levels of data resolution.
-The least consistently measured parameters were slope angles (S, $S_s$ , $S_t$ : 44-62% RMMV).
-This relates to the distance over which slopes were measured and variations in the specific locations where those measurements were taken.
+Measurements of scar width (Ws) and deposit width (Wd) provided RMMV of 29% and 45% 457 458 respectively (Table 2).
+An even wider spread of values (57% RMMV) was determined for scar 459 perimeter length $(L_s)$ .
+The variance in these parameters is attributed to the fact that these measurements are based upon a higher degree of operator decision mapping, which introduces a large 460 degree of subjectivity to the analysis.
+We suggest a spline should be fitted to the measured perimeter 461 length to ensure consistency in measurement to account different levels of data resolution.
+The least 462 consistently measured parameters were slope angles (S, Ss, St; 44% to 62% RMMV).
+This relates to 463 464 the distance over which slopes were measured and variations in the specific locations where those 465 measurements were taken.

-Only two operators attempted to calculate volume for the Valdes Slide, and provided highly variable values of 0.3 and $1.3 \text{ km}^3$ .
-The highest measured value ( $1.3 \text{ km}^3$ ) was based on an estimate of the missing volume from the scar: calculated from the difference between the scar topography and an interpolated surface that connects the upper edges of the scar (i.e. aiming to reconstruct the pre-failure topography, following the approach of ten Brink et al. 2006).
-The lower measured value ( $0.3 \text{ km}^3$ ) was based on the landslide deposit itself.
+466 Only two operators attempted to calculate volume for the Valdes Slide, and provided highly variable 467 values of 0.3 km and 1.3 km.
+The highest measured value (1.3 km) was based on an estimate of the 468 missing volume from the scar; calculated from the difference between the scar topography and an 469 interpolated surface that connects the upper edges of the scar (i.e. aiming to reconstruct the pre-failure 470 topography, following the approach of ten Brink et al. (2006).
+The lower measured value (0.3 km) 471 was based on the landslide deposit itself.

-Importance of metadata to record uncertainty
+472 4.2 Importance of metadata to record uncertainty

 An Open Source version of the morphometric parameter inventory is hosted through a Google Fusion database.
 This web-based access enables the wider community to contribute morphometric data to a growing global database.
-In light of the challenges associated with data resolution and operator decision making, a free text metadata field accompanies the entry for each of the measured metrics to record comments on the uncertainties, errors and operator decision making involved in the data collection, analysis and measurement.
+In light of the challenges associated with data resolution and operator decision making, a free text metadata field accompanies the entry for each of the measured metrics to record comments on the uncertainties, errors, and operator decision making involved in the data collection, analysis and measurement.
 Conclusions

 No common method exists for describing the morphometry of subaqueous landslides.
-This hinders the effective integration of results from different research groups, disciplines and based on disparate data types.
-In this paper we presented and tested an approach that can be adopted to enable consistent global comparisons, and so form the basis for the compilation of a global database to integrate studies ranging from modern to ancient timescales and lacustrine to marine settings.
+This hinders effective integration of results from different research groups, disciplines, and based on disparate data types.
+In this paper we presented and tested an approach that can be adopted to enable consistent global comparisons and to form the basis for the compilation of a global database to integrate studies ranging from modern to ancient timescales and lacustrine to marine settings.
 We identified a number of challenges.

-The first challenge is that a number of biases exist in data collection and analysis, spanning spatial, preservational, temporal, geographical and economic issues.
-These and other biases can be better recognized and addressed by a global database of subaqueous landslides.
-Future data collection should aim to address these issues, such as the limited data availability in margins surrounding developing countries.
-In the absence of margin-specific data, a consistent global database of subaqueous landslides can have a powerful role, however, by enabling the inference of information (e.g. landslide likelihood) from analogous, better-studied margins.
+The first challenge is that a number of biases exist in data collection and analysis; spanning spatial, preservational, temporal, geographic and economic issues.
+These and other biases can be better recognised and addressed by a global database of subaqueous landslides.
+Future data collection should aim to address these issues, such as limited data availability in margins surrounding developing countries.
+In the absence of margin-specific data, a consistent global database of subaqueous landslides can have a powerful role, however, by enabling inference of information (e.g. landslide likelihood) from analogous, better-studied margins.